EduardoZepeda/coffee-bytes-hugo/content/posts/chat-gpt-y-la-habitacion-china-de-searle/index.en.md

 ### Intelligence without conscience

 Likewise, there are positions that defend that intelligence does not necessarily depend on consciousness, but that it can exist in systems that do not have subjective experience.
-For example, it is sufficient to cite Alpha Go and other computer programs that are capable of responding to very complex stimuli, without existing beyond the game for which they were programmed, or [sleepwalkers, who can show signs of intelligence even when they are not conscious](https://publications.aap.org/pediatrics/article-abstract/111/1/e17/28494/Sleepwalking-and-Sleep-Terrors-in-Prepubertal?redirectedFrom=fulltext).
+For example, it is sufficient to cite Alpha Go and other computer programs that are capable of responding to complex stimuli, without existing beyond the game for which they were programmed, or [sleepwalkers, who can show signs of intelligence even when they are not conscious](https://publications.aap.org/pediatrics/article-abstract/111/1/e17/28494/Sleepwalking-and-Sleep-Terrors-in-Prepubertal?redirectedFrom=fulltext).

 But even if human beings have unconscious processes capable of existing without the manifestation of consciousness... there must be something more than simple mechanical action, after all animals are much more complex than machines aren't they?